School choice with independent versus consolidated districts: Data

 \section{Data}

-This section describes the school admission system in Hungary and the data employed.
-Hungary has a nation-wide integrated school market which means that every student can apply to any school in the entire country, and a centralised assignment mechanism is used to allocate students to schools.
-In this system, every student submits a rank order list (ROL) of arbitrary length, ranking the school programmes that he would like to attend.
-In turn, each school programme ranks all the students that applied to it according to several criteria such as grades, additional exams and entrance interviews.
-The specific weighting of these criteria is decided upon by each school but must comply with specific governmental regulations (e.g. the weight of the interview score cannot be more than 25\%).
+Hungary has a nationwide integrated school market in which every student can apply to any school in the entire country, and uses a centralised assignment mechanism to allocate students to schools.
+In this system, every student submits a rank-ordered list (ROL) of arbitrary length, ranking the school programmes that he would like to attend.
+Similarly, each school programme ranks all the students that applied to it according to several criteria such as grades, additional exams and entrance interviews.
+The specific weighting of these criteria is decided upon by each school but must comply with specific governmental regulations (e.g. the weight of the interview score must not be more than 25\%).
 School programmes submit a strict ranking of their more preferred students, whereas the remaining students are simply deemed unacceptable and are not ranked against each other.
-The assignment of students to schools is conducted using the deferred acceptance student-proposing algorithm \citep{biro2008student}.
-This algorithm has been used since 2000 in a fully consolidated fashion, allowing students to apply and be assigned to any school in the entire country.\footnote{See \cite{biro2012mip} for a detailed description of its implementation.}
+The assignment of students to secondary schools is conducted using the student-proposing deferred acceptance algorithm \citep{biro2008student}.
+This algorithm has been used since 2000 in a fully consolidated fashion.\footnote{See \cite{biro2012mip} for a detailed description of its implementation.}

 For our empirical analysis, we use data from the national centralised matching of students to secondary schools in Hungary, the so-called KIFIR dataset,\footnote{KIFIR stands for \emph{Középiskolai Felvételi Információs Rendszer}, which translates to ``Information System on Secondary School Entrance Exams''.} along with student-level data from the national assessment of basic competencies (NABC), both from the year 2015.
 Our data encompasses the universe of all students in Hungary who apply to a secondary school programme in 2015 (at an age of 14, with some exceptions).
-Each secondary school offers general or specialised study programmes with different quotas that are known ex-ante by students.
-The reader is referred to \ref{sec:Appendix_Data} for details on these original data sources.
+Each secondary school offers general or specialised study programmes with different quotas that are known ex-ante by students. \ref{sec:Appendix_Data} discusses in detail the original data sources.
 Due to data protection arrangements, access to these data was restricted and our estimation routines were run by officials at the Hungarian Ministry of Education on their local computer.

 We restrict our attention to the greater Budapest area which comprises 23 well-defined districts, so as to obtain a realistic setting within which the (un)consolidation of school districts can be studied.
 Budapest lends itself to this type of analysis because it is a geographically relatively small market that is tightly integrated, and yet the market is large enough to permit a meaningful study of the decomposition of a unified admission system into smaller and well-defined districts.
 Figure \ref{fig:districtflow} shows the geographical area of Budapest with school district borders, and with arrows between districts that send their students to study to other districts.
 Figure \ref{fig:districtflow} also shows that there is a considerable amount of inter-district movements, especially in the inner parts of the city.